COE Department of STEM Education

 In addition to University Requirements:

-• Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements
+• Up to 9 units of major prefix courses may be used to satisfy General Studies Requirements; these same courses may also be used to satisfy major requirements.

-Candidates in this program are required to demonstrate content knowledge, pedagogical knowledge and skills, professional knowledge, and professional dispositions to be eligible to enter student teaching or internship placements.
+• Candidates in this program are required to demonstrate content knowledge, pedagogical knowledge and skills, professional knowledge, and professional dispositions to be eligible to enter student teaching or internship placements.

-Content, pedagogical, and professional knowledge or skills, professional dispositions are demonstrated through student (or candidate) performance in all Major Requirement Courses.
+• Content, pedagogical, and professional knowledge or skills, professional dispositions are demonstrated through student (or candidate) performance in all major requirement courses.

-Please note that students may be able to use some courses to meet more than one requirement.
-Students may transfer up to 69 units of credit from a Maricopa community college.
+Students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 Minimum Units for Completion120